Pages promoting class of 2014, and 2015 groups are already popping up, and this time I know what they are up to.

 In my series of interviews, I was asked several times what the motivations of these marketers is/was.
 I think this is a pretty clear indication of their game.
 If you can gather thousands, or potentially tens of thousands of student contacts, you have a very valuable resource for event planning and management.

-called 'Neesh Marketing" which claims to have party promoters both "in residence, and off campus" and they are actively hiring girls who can "light up the room".
+It gets a bit more interesting; this promotion company is linked to another company called 'Neesh Marketing" which claims to have party promoters both "in residence, and off campus" and they are actively hiring girls who can "light up the room".
 See the group yourself here.

 Now, lets see if I can connect some dots to explain how this is all connected: